Roland System 8 review

 - You can read our review of the Korg Micro Korg here.

-Below, please check out some of the best selling synthesizers that are currently available on Amazon, and then see how well they stack up against the Roland System 8:
+Below, please check out some of the best selling synthesizers that are currently available online, and then see how well they stack up against the Roland System 8:

 Feature for Feature Fight